<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 stakeholder communition pyramid

-Who are the stakeholders you need to collaborate with?
+Who should you collaborate with?

 This collaboration process involves the high-interest/high-influence stakeholders of your project.

-These are you key stakeholders.
+These are your key stakeholders.
 Due to their position and experience, they possess a wealth of knowledge, expertise, and influence within the project's sphere.
 They can act as advocates, helping to garner support from other stakeholders and key decision-makers.

 Their involvement lends credibility and legitimacy to the project, facilitating smoother implementation and overcoming potential obstacles.